secretstartups/handbook/product/ux/ux-scorecards/index.html.md

 ## About the process

 The UX Scorecard process is meant to balance flexibility and consistency.
 There are several ways you can create your Scorecard, listed from lightest to heaviest.
-Select an appropriate approach based on the time you have, the priority of the workflow to users, or whether or not this is the first Scorecard for a JTBD.
+Select an appropriate approach based on the time you have, the priority of the workflow to users, or whether or not this is the first Scorecard for a Job To Be Done (JTBD).

 ### Scorecard approach